-The A/D converter control register is used to control the A/D converter.
-The bit2~bit0 of the ADCR are used to select an analog input channel.
-There's a total of eight channels to select.
-The bit5~bit3 of the ADCR are used to set the PB configurations.
-PB can be an analog input or as digital I/O line determined by these 3 bits.
 Once a PB line is selected as an analog input, the I/O functions and pull-high resistor of this I/O line are disabled and the A/D converter circuit is powered on.
 The EOCB bit (bit6 of the ADCR) is end of A/D conversion flag.
 Check this bit to know when A/D conversion is completed.
 The START bit of the ADCR is used to begin the conversion of the A/D converter.
-Giving START bit a rising edge and falling edge means that the A/D conversion has started.
-In order to ensure the A/D conversion is completed, the START should remain at "0" until the EOCB is cleared to "0" (end of A/D conversion).
+Giving START bit a rising edge and falling edge means that the A/D converter.

+sion has started.
+In order to ensure that A/D conversion is completed, the START should remain at "0" until the EOCB is cleared to "0" (end of A/D conversion).